HEADS-project/methodology/heads_methodology/create_libraries_to_support_platform_specific_features__library__component.md

 We will use a simple random integer generator as a running example, that we will wrap in C and also in Java.

-> Generating random integers could certainly be implemented directly in ThingML, however, as all programming languages already provide facilities for random generation, this would have been like... re-inventing the wheel. **Better wrap what already works!**
+> **Info** Generating random integers could certainly be implemented directly in ThingML, however, as all programming languages already provide facilities for random generation, this would have been like... re-inventing the wheel. **Better wrap what already works!**

 ### Defining the interface